ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ![State Management Diagram](../assets/Map-Mission-Store-Diagram.webp)

-The Map Store is strictly responsible for updating the zones visually, so it is not responsible for updating the data of the zonse.
+The Map Store is strictly responsible for updating the zones visually, so it is not responsible for updating the data of the zones.
 To do the latter, we use the methods in the Mission Store to update the zones data to our Rust backend.
 Hence, there is a layer of abstraction where methods from one store are being called by methods in another store.

-[Matthew can elaborate more on this]

 ## Creating a Store